 WCFR continued to serve meals in the church’s basement until May of 2015.
 On June 2, 2015, we opened the restaurant in our new facility located at 1408 N. Washington.
 We now welcome thousands of women and children to the restaurant annually.
 Respect, dignity and a sense of community continue to be core values of our work and are an integral part of the services we offer.

-- We serve 3 nutritious meals a week in the restaurant and provide healthy meals to 18 partner programs at other local social service agencies and community centers.
+- We serve three nutritious meals a week in the restaurant, and provide healthy meals to more than two dozen programs at other social services agencies and community centers.

-Nutrition to Go: We currently partner with 18other programs across the community to provide nutritious meals for their clients.
+Nutrition to Go: We currently partner with more than two dozen nonprofit agencies across the community to provide nutritious meals for their clients.
 All meals are provided free of charge – to the agencies and the citizens they serve.
 We do what we do best to support what they do best!

-Nutrition Essentials: Our newest program is designed to improve overall health and reduce the risk of obesity and diabetes through cooking workshops and goal setting for women’s health, and the health of their families.
-Throughout the 8-week course, participants receive a variety of whole foods and healthy ingredients to take home.
+Nutrition Essentials: This program was developed to improve overall health and reduce the risk of obesity and diabetes through cooking workshops and goal setting for women’s health, and the health of their families.
+Participants receive a variety of whole foods, healthy ingredients and recipes to take home.
 In 2018, we hired a staff dietitian to lead the classes.
 In 2019, we added summer cooking camps for kids.